termux/termux.github.io/package-suggestions.md

 - [Duplicity](http://duplicity.nongnu.org/) backs directories by producing encrypted tar-format volumes and uploading them to a remote or local file server.
 Will need required python packages (with native bindings).

 - [Unison](https://www.cis.upenn.edu/~bcpierce/unison/) is a file synchronization tool.
 Written in OCaml.

+- [GNU Stow](https://www.gnu.org/software/stow/) is a symlink farm manager which takes distinct packages of software and/or data located in separate directories on the filesystem, and makes them appear to be installed in the same place.